 From my studio in Devon, where coast, moor and riverside are on my doorstep, I make small editions of handmade prints and books.
 I combine drypoint and woodcut techniques with monoprinting to create a painterly quality to my prints, so each in the edition will vary slightly and be unique.
 I love the slow process of cutting the wood, creating small intentional marks that will begin as a suggestion of the image and then to combine these marks with the less predictable fluidity of monotype, layering colours to create a richness and depth to the printed image.

 I studied three dimensional design metals at the University of High Wycombe and then went on to specialize in silversmithing and jewellery at the University of Plymouth.
-I am a member of the Double Elephant printmaking workshop in Exeter.
+I am a member of the Double Elephant printmaking workshop in Exeter and Make Southwest.

 Commissioning a piece of work is really exciting – it is a chance to have something made especially for you and an opportunity to really engage in the creative process.